shihabrafio/Taskmate/README.md

 # 📖 TaskMate <a name="about-project"></a>

-**TaskMate** is a corporation that offers services for commercial and scientific space flight has a web application called Space-Travelers-Hub.
-Users of the app will be able to reserve rockets and sign up for particular space missions.
+**TaskMate** is a user-friendly React app that simplifies task management and enhances productivity.

 ## 🛠 Built With <a name="built-with"></a>